linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 ### 1. Running the tests vanilla style (default mode)
 First let us look at how the test framework can run without having to depend on Sonobuoy.
 To do so, we provide 2 essential items as a part of the project :

 1. A `run.sh` file that accepts a list of flags (see use case and implementation details below) and calls `go test` accordingly.

 2. The test suite (the `_test.go` files)

-To run the test suite, users will be required to execute `./run.sh` with a bunch of flags (more details below).
-Further, the output of the tests shall be written to a filepath passed as a flag to `./run.sh`.
+To run the test suite, users will be required to execute `./run.sh` with a group of flags (more details below).
+Further, the output of the tests shall be written to a file path passed as a flag to `./run.sh`.
 By default, `stdout` shall be used to show output of the tests.

 > As a part of this default mode, users shall be allowed to run these tests in a container as well.
 We make use of the Dockerfile being introduced in the next section (Read below).

 ### 2. Using Sonobuoy

 Sonobuoy is a great tool when it comes to conformance validation.
 Its [plugin model](https://sonobuoy.io/docs/master/plugins/) can allow us to easily extend functionality beyond K8s conformance validation.
-Essentially, Sonobuoy runs your test suite in a pod in the cluster, hence, also saves developers the overhead of configuring the desired objects such as Namespaces, ServieAccounts, ClusterRoleBindings, Jobs, RBAC, etc.
+Essentially, Sonobuoy runs your test suite in a pod in the cluster, hence, also saves developers the overhead of configuring the desired objects such as Namespaces, ServiceAccounts, ClusterRoleBindings, Jobs, RBAC, etc.

 Now, for the ease of management of the project, we simply extend our default approach as described above, to provide a [sonobuoy plugin](https://sonobuoy.io/docs/master/plugins/).
 Hence, we require 2 new items :